Causes of a herniated nucleus pulposus — aging

 If surgery is ever recommended because these and other options have not brought relief after being fully exhausted, be sure to explore the full range of surgical options.
 At Laser Spine Institute we offer minimally invasive spine surgery as a safer and effective alternative to traditional open spine procedures.^

-To learn more, reach out to our designated team of Spine Care Consultants today for a no-cost MRI review* to help you determine if you are a potential candidate for one of our procedures.
+To learn more, reach out to our designated team of Patient Empowerment Consultants today for a no-cost MRI review* to help you determine if you are a potential candidate for one of our procedures.